 Spawning remote workers fails in R when the env parameter is not set.
-For more details, see Spawning Workers on page 126.
+For more details, see Distributed Computing with Workers on page 139.

-• Autofs mounts are not supported with Cloudera Data Science Workbench.
+Autofs mounts are not supported with Cloudera Data Science Workbench.

-When using Conda to install Python packages, you must specify the Python version to match the Python versions shipped in the engine image (2.7.11 and 3.6.1).
+- When using Conda to install Python packages, you must specify the Python version to match the Python versions shipped in the engine image (2.7.11 and 3.6.1).
 If not specified, the conda-installed Python version will not be used within a project.
-Pip (pip and pip3) does not face this issue.
+Pip (pip and pip3) does not face this issue. - When engine version 8 (or higher) is used, and the Allow containers to run as root property is disabled, the creation of containers that run with root privileges is prevented.
+Additionally, the elevation of privileges from the cdsw user to root (for example, using a setuid binary) is also prevented.